icmdb/test/README.md

 # test

-This a ci/cd test project with nothing.
+This a ci/cd test project with nothing in it.